TheJahnavi/SIKI/README.md

 1. Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
 2. Enable Firestore Database
 3. Create a service account and download the JSON key
+4. Create a `config` directory in the project root
-4. Rename the file to `firebase-service-account.json` and place it in the project root
+5. Rename the file to `firebase-service-account.json` and place it in the `config` directory
-5. Update the values in the file with your actual service account credentials
+6. Update the values in the file with your actual service account credentials

 > **Note**: The repository contains a placeholder `firebase-service-account.json` file.
 Never commit actual service account credentials to version control.